anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 checks (as is the case in BRSKI), or part of them, or none of them.

 The following list describes the on-site components in the target domain of the pledge shown in {{uc1figure}}.

 * Join Proxy: same functionality as described in BRSKI {{RFC8995}}.

-* Domain Registrar / Enrollment Proxy / LRA: in BRSKI-AE, the domain registrar has mostly the same functionality as in BRSKI, namely to facilitate the communication of the pledge with the MASA and the PKI.
+* Domain Registrar including RA, LRA, or Enrollment Proxy: in BRSKI-AE, the domain registrar has mostly the same functionality as in BRSKI, namely to facilitate the communication of the pledge with the MASA and the PKI.
+  Yet there are two generalizations.
+  The registrar MAY offer different enrollment protocols.
+For supporting this, the URI scheme for addressing the domain registrar is generalized (see {{addressing}}).
-  Yet in contrast to BRSKI, the registrar offers different enrollment protocols and MAY act as a local registration authority (LRA) or simply as an enrollment proxy.
+  The registrar MAY also delegate (part of) its certificate enrollment support to an external entity.
+That is, alternatively to including a full RA, it may include a local registration authority (LRA) or just an enrollment proxy.
   In such cases, the domain registrar forwards the certification request to some off-site RA component, which performs at least part of the authorization.
   This also covers the case that the registrar has only intermittent connection and forwards the certification request to the RA upon re-established connectivity.

-  Note: To support alternative enrollment protocols, the URI scheme for addressing the domain registrar is generalized (see {{addressing}}).
+  Still all certificate enrollment traffic goes via the registrar, such that from the pledge perspective there is no difference in connectivity and the registrar is involved in all steps, including enrollment status telemetry.

 The following list describes the components provided by the vendor or manufacturer outside the target domain.